 Vehicle tracking apps or websites, also known as telematics, will create a trip log like this for you automatically.
 You can download the data as a CSV file.
 All your employees will have to do is add in the reason for the journey.
 This saves your employees time.
 It also makes mistakes and dishonesty impossible.
 Look at our section on vehicle trackers if you want to know more.
 Several of the entry-level systems have an all-in cost of less than a pound a day.

-Sometimes the difference between a work journey and a non-work journey is not as clear as you might think.
+Sometimes the difference between a work journey and a non-work journey isn’t as clear as you might think.

 Sally works for Everything Ltd. as a sales rep, and she buys petrol with a company fuel card.
 She has to log her exact mileage for every journey on a spreadsheet.

 Sally records her commute to and from the office, which is her regular place of work.
-This is not considered business use.
+This isn’t considered business use.
 Normal commuting counts as personal travel.
-For these journeys, Sally checks YES in the mileage to pay backcolumn.
+For these journeys, Sally checks YES in the mileage to pay back column.

 Sally makes journeys to and from client sites, and these are considered ‘temporary workplaces’.
-She includes journeys to and from her hotel, while she is staying in London.
+She includes journeys to and from her hotel, while she’s staying in London.
 For these journeys, Sally checks YES in the column mileage Everything Ltd. pays for.

 Jack works for Everything Ltd. as a plumber.

 He drives to each client site in a van which belongs to Everything Ltd. He doesn’t keep a log of his mileage, because he leaves the van in the depot at the end of his shift and goes home in his own car.
 This means all the fuel he puts into the van is for work use only.

 As a fuel card user, you will not need to rely on these as your card provider’s software will give you the details.
 Many fuel cards provide a fixed diesel, petrol, unleaded or other fuel price for a week.
 This makes it easy for you to work out the price for all mon-work mileage done that week, driver by driver.